grover/homebridge-dacp/docs/configuration/appletv.md

 ### Features

 You may want to play around with `no-volume-controls` as this depends on your home theater set up.
 The documentation for this and others can be found on the [features page](features.md).

+The `input-controls` feature enables the input control service, which provides the Top Menu, Menu, Select and navigation buttons through HomeKit.
+This is not useable with the official Apple Home app.
+There's an equivalent available for Apple Home users documented on the features page.

 ## Pairing